 The best interest of the child is an important legal standard that family law considers when making any custody and visitation determinations.

 During a divorce, each party can get caught up in perceived emotional transgressions by the other party.
-Unwittingly, parents can often forget about the children’s best interests and get caught up in their own feelings of vulnerability and pain.
-During custody disputes, it’s important for parents to try put their own feelings of hurt aside for the long-term benefit of their children, ie. their “best interests”.
+Unwittingly, parents can often forget about their children’s best interests and get caught up in their own feelings of vulnerability and pain.
+During custody disputes, it’s important for parents to try to put their own feelings of hurt aside for the long-term benefit of their children, ie. their “best interests”.
 However, in the real world, this may be hard to do.

 Therefore, the legal system in New York is designed to be that objective third party.
 In New York, courts determine custody based on their findings of what will ultimately be best for a child’s emotional and physical health.
 The court will make their determinations, based on the information they are given, to promote and maintain a close and loving relationship with both parents, regardless of the acrimony of the moment.
 In these times, having a talented child custody attorney by your side can help you demonstrate your suitability for legal or physical custody.
 A great attorney can help you view the situation as the courts would view it, and present your case in a way that the court will view most favorably.

 In the end, whether parents come to custody agreements between themselves, through negotiation between child custody lawyers, or that decision is made by a judge, the focus should always be on the best interests of the children.
-To learn more about how we can help, contact the law firm of Juan Luciano today (212) 537-5859
+To learn more about how we can help, contact the law firm of Juan Luciano today at (212) 537-5859.

 A child custody determination is an agreement between parties as to how they will make decisions about their children’s care and living arrangements.
 There are two basic types of child custody: